Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Ohio Income Taxes

 Like the federal government, Ohio collects taxes based on income “brackets.”
 That is, the higher a taxpayer’s income, the higher rate the person pays.
-These rates vary from half a percent of taxable income, up to 3.75%.
 The table below shows the marginal rate paid on taxable income for filers in Ohio.

 Income Tax Brackets